Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

 Al Horford Insights vs. the Hawks

-- This season, Al Horford has made 3.6 field goals per game, which adds up to 6.6% of his team's total makes.
+- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- He's connected on 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.
+- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's tries from beyond the arc.

 - Horford's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Hawks give up 44.1 rebounds per game, ranking 19th in the NBA.
+- On the glass, the Hawks have conceded 44.1 rebounds per contest, which puts them 19th in the league.

-- Looking at 3-pointers, the Hawks have given up 11.9 makes per game, eighth in the NBA.
+- The Hawks concede 11.9 made 3-pointers per game, eighth-ranked in the NBA.

 Al Horford vs. the Hawks